 The National Park Service operates a ferry from St. Mary’s, Georgia (except during the government shutdowns), but the schedule is limited, meaning you need to dedicate an entire day to a visit to Cumberland Island (if you aren’t staying overnight.)
 The Greyfield Inn also runs a ferry from Fernandina Beach, Florida.

-The National Park Service offers guided ranger tours of the island, but most visitors come to Cumberland Island to see the wild horses.
+The National Park Service offers guided ranger tours of the island, but most visitors come to Cumberland Island because it is the best place to have close encounters with wild horses.
 Cumberland Island is also home to loggerhead turtles, armadillos, feral hogs, and plenty of birds.
 You can also hike, swim, fish, and bike on Cumberland Island.